 While there could be financial gains and other pros involved in renting out a furnished property, there are some other points to think about:

-You’ll have to keep on top of replacing and updating furniture that’s looking worn or a bit tired.
-If you’ve had a few tenants in the space of a couple of years, you may find that the sofa is becoming threadbare or the dining table is looking worn, so it’s time to replace these items – and this can be expensive (although likely tax deductible, so don’t forget to save your receipts).
+Wear and tear is a landlord's responsibility in furnished properties.
+You'll have to keep on top of replacing and updating furniture that's looking worn or a bit tired.
+If you've had a few tenants in the space of a couple of years, you may find that the sofa is becoming threadbare or the dining table is looking worn, so it's time to replace these items – and this can be expensive (although likely tax deductible, so don't forget to save your receipts).

 Other points to consider